petzval/btferret/README.md

           PASSKEY_LOCAL   Local device (displays passkey if random) PASSKEY_REMOTE  Remote device (displays passkey if random)

+        Legacy or Secure Connection
+        OR'ed with
+          SECURE_CONNECT  If not specified, default is Legacy

         Bonding
         OR'ed with
           BOND_NEW        Bond during pairing